-Professor Marianne Jennings is an emeritus professor of legal and ethical studies in business from the W.P.
-Carey School of Business at Arizona State University, having retired in 2011 after 35 years of teaching there.
-She continues to teach graduate courses in business ethics at colleges and universities around the country.
+Professor Marianne Jennings became an emeritus professor of legal and ethical studies in business from the W.P.
+Carey School of Business at Arizona State University in 2011, but returned to teaching in 2013.
+She continues to teach graduate courses in business ethics at colleges around the country.

 Professor Jennings earned her undergraduate degree in finance and her J. D. from Brigham Young University.
 Her internships were with the Federal Public Defender and U.S. Attorney in Nevada, and she has done consulting work for law firms, businesses and professional groups including AES, Boeing, Dial Corporation, Mattel, Motorola, CFA Institute, Southern California Edison, the Arizona Auditor General, the Cities of Phoenix, Mesa, and Tucson, the Institute of Internal Auditors, Coca-Cola, DuPont, Blue Cross Blue Shield, Motorola, Mattel, Pepsi, Hy-Vee Foods, IBM, Bell Helicopter, Amgen, Raytheon, and VIAD.

 Professor Jennings has authored hundreds of articles in academic, professional and trade journals.
 Currently she has six textbooks and monographs in circulation.
-The seventh edition of her textbook, Case Studies in Business Ethics, and the ninth edition of her textbook, Business: lts Legal, Ethical and Global Environment were published in January 2011.
-Her first textbook, Real Estate Law, will have its tenth edition published in January 2013.
-She was added as a co-author to Anderson’s Business and the Legal Environment in 1997, a text whose 22st edition will be published in January 2013.
+The eighth edition of her textbook, Case Studies in Business Ethics, and the tenth edition of her textbook, Business: lts Legal, Ethical and Global Environment was published in January 2014.
+Her first textbook, Real Estate Law, will have its 11th edition published late in 2015.
+She was added as a co-author to Anderson’s Business and the Legal Environment in 1997, a text whose 23rd edition will be published in January 2016.
 Her book, Business Strategy for the Political Arena, was selected in 1985 by Library Journal as one of its recommended books in business/government relations.
 A Business Tale: A Story of Ethics, Choices, Success, and a Very Large Rabbit, a fable about business ethics, was chosen by Library Journal in 2004 as its business book of the year.
-A Business Tale was also a finalist for two other literary awards for 2004.
+A Business Tale was also a finalist for two other literary awards in 2004.
 In 2000 her book on corporate governance was published by the New York Times MBA Pocket Series.
 Professor Jennings’ book on long-term success, Building a Business Through Good Times and Bad: Lessons from Fifteen Companies, Each With a Century of Dividends, was published in October 2002 and has been used by Booz, Allen, Hamilton for its work on business longevity.
-Her latest book, The Seven Signs of Ethical Collapse was published by St. Martin’s Press in July 2006.
+Her book on organizational ethical culture, The Seven Signs of Ethical Collapse was published by St. Martin’s Press and continues to be used by many organizations as a framework for assessing culture.
 Her books have been translated into five languages.
+Her latest book, Somewhere Between Ezekiel and Miss Havisham, a book of essays on grief, was published in 2012.

 She is a contributing editor for the Real Estate Law Journal, New Perspectives, The Smart Manager, and the Corporate Finance Review.
-She was appointed to the Board of Editors for the Financial Analysts Journal in 2007.
+She served on the Board of Editors for the Financial Analysts Journal from 2007-2012.
 She served as editor-in-chief of the Journal of Legal Studies Education during 2003-2004.
 During 1984-85, she served as then-Governor Bruce Babbitt’s appointee to the Arizona Corporation Commission.
 In 1999 she was appointed by Governor Jane Dee Hull to the Arizona Commission on Character.
 From 1986-87, she served as ASU’s faculty athletic representative to the NCAA and PAC-10.
 From 1999-2009 she served as president of the Arizona Association of Scholars.

 She is a member of twelve professional organizations, including the State Bar of Arizona, and has served on four boards of directors, including Arizona Public Service (now Pinnacle West Capital) (1987-2000), Zealous Capital Corporation, and the Center for Children with Chronic Illness and Disability at the University of Minnesota.
 She served as chair of the Bonneville International Advisory Board for KHTC/KIDR from 1994-1997 and was a weekly commentator on KGLE during 1998.
 She was appointed to the board of advisers for the Institute of Nuclear Power Operators in 2004.
 She has appeared on CNBC, CBS This Morning, the Today Show, and CBS Evening News.